 Time Out says

-"This family's a fucking Picasso painting," spits Hank when he returns to his family's Indiana small town for the first time in years.
-Hank's mother is dead, and he's back for the funeral, reuniting briefly with his two brothers, one (Vincent D'Onofrio) who bears a grudge and another (Jeremy Strong) whose childlike mental state means he still lives at home, the innocent ingredient in a dysfunctional domestic stew.
+'This family's a fucking Picasso painting,' spits Hank when he returns to his family's Indiana small town for the first time in years.
+Hank's mother is dead, and he's back for the funeral and to reunite briefly with his two brothers, one (Vincent D'Onofrio) who bears a grudge and another (Jeremy Strong) whose childlike mental state means he still lives at home, the innocent ingredient in a dysfunctional domestic stew.
 Elsewhere, one of Hank's old flames (Vera Farmiga) now runs the local diner, but it's her grownup barmaid daughter (Leighton Meester) to whom Hank unwittingly takes a shine.

-Hank's brief homecoming then morphs into something that could give John Grisham a run for his money when his dad suddenly finds himself in need of legal counsel.
-Out of the blue, Joseph is accused of deliberately killing a no-good local in a hit-and-run car accident.
-It's lucky, then, that his son's a lawyer and that the local courthouse looks like a set ready-made for the movie's third act.
-It's lucky for Billy Bob Thornton too: He gets to chew the courtroom wood-panelling as a smarmy prosecution lawyer.
+Hank's brief homecoming soon morphs into a scenario that could give John Grisham a run for his money when his dad unexpectedly finds himself in need of legal counsel.
+Out of the blue, Joseph is accused of killing a no-good local in a hit-and-run car accident.
+It's lucky, then, that his son's a lawyer and the local courthouse looks like a set ready-made for the movie's third act.
+It's lucky, too, for Billy Bob Thornton: he gets to chew the courtroom wood-panelling as a smarmy prosecution lawyer.

 Cast and crew